sertansenturk/scala-spark3-archetype/README.md

 ## Introduction

-This archetype consists of Spark 3 as well as complementary libraries for testing, code coverage, automatic code stylization etc.
+This archetype consists of Spark 3 and complementary libraries for testing, code coverage, automatic code stylization, etc.

-For the full list of dependencies and versions, please refer to the [pom.xml](pom.xml) file.
+For the complete list of dependencies and versions, please refer to the [pom.xml](pom.xml) file.

 ## Local install